LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 Now after we know the difference between [Parent and Child](/docs/plugin-structure/plugin-structure.md) measures, it's time to know what options are available for each type.

-?> Note that all options specified here are present only in Parent measure, Child measure options are specified [here](/docs/plugin-structure/child.md).
+?> Note that all options specified here are present only in Parent measure, Child measure options are specified [here](/docs/plugin-structure/child.md).<br/>
+Resources used to illustrate the options are linked at the [bottom](#Resources) of this page

 ## Available Options